-Import Permits, Licensee Fees, Licenses, and Special Occasion Permits generated a total of \$808,190 in revenue.
-This is broken out by \$627,318 in Import Permit Fees and \$180,872 in Licensee Fees, License Renewal Fees and Special Occasion Permits.
+Import Permits, Licensee Fees, Licenses, and Special Occasion Permits generated a total of \$598,397 in revenue.
+This is broken out by \$586,860 in Import Permit Fees and \$11,537 in Licensee Fees, License Renewal Fees and Special Occasion Permits.

-Warehouse capacity in Iqaluit is consistently insufficient requiring a costly annual spring airlift resupply.
+Warehouse capacity in Igaluit is consistently insufficient requiring a costly annual spring airlift resupply.
 While a new, expanded, facility would be one solution to the problem, such a capital expenditure must fit with the Government of Nunavut's overall capital expenditure planning process, imposing by consequence a long term approach to the problem.
-Other issues are the result of normal growing pains experienced by young organizations and usually involving the evolution of physical and human resources best practices.